Master of Science in Bioinformatics

 Students graduating from this program will:

-• Demonstrate competency in generating a research hypothesis.
+• Design a testable research question or hypothesis.

 Program Description

-The Department of Biomedical and Health Informatics at the School of Medicine, in cooperation with the School of Science and Engineering, offers the Master of Science in Bioinformatics degree.
-Students may complete the degree without an area of emphasis or may choose one of five emphasis areas (Clinical Research, Computational Bioinformatics, Genomic Bioinformatics, Individualized Informatics, or Epidemiology and Biostatistics).
+The Department of Biomedical and Health Informatics at the School of Medicine offers the Master of Science in Bioinformatics degree.
+Students may complete the degree with one of five emphasis areas (Clinical Research, Computational Bioinformatics, Genomic Bioinformatics, Individualized Informatics, or Epidemiology and Biostatistics).

-The program is designed to prepare a new generation of informatics professionals who will have the necessary skills to work collaboratively for the advancement of health sciences.
-Graduates are expected to be effective team members who can contribute to education, research, and development in the fields of bioinformatics and/or clinical research.
-This degree program prepares students to assume a variety of professional informatics positions in translational research and development, institutional management, public policy, information systems, hospitals, private industry, or as members of a clinical research team.
-Students interested in pursuing a career involving independent conduct of research should enroll in the thesis/capstone track.
-A non-thesis track is available for students pursuing industry careers, where demonstration of specific skills and expertise are valued.
-Students completing the M.S.
-Bioinformatics degree may also choose to continue their education at advanced graduate levels.
+The program is designed to prepare a new generation of informatics professionals with the necessary skills to work collaboratively to advance health sciences.
+Graduates are expected to be effective team members who can contribute to education, research, and development in bioinformatics and/or clinical research.
+This degree program prepares students to assume various professional informatics positions in translational research and development, institutional management, public policy, information systems, hospitals, private industry, or as clinical research team members.

 Program Goals